amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 </tbody>
 </table>

-There are 5 countries which are both classified as Lower middle income, and fall under the top 20% GDP ranking.
+There are 5 countries {EGY, THA, IDN, IND, & CHN} which are both classified as Lower middle income, and fall under the top 20% GDP ranking, or first of five quantiles.

 Conclusion
 ==========